Cambridge Capital Team

 Gene was a U.S. Navy Officer, serving globally on an aircraft carrier and at the Pentagon.
 He graduated from the University of Maryland; The George Washington University; the Institute of International Management Development in Switzerland; and several executive training programs at Stanford, Harvard, and the University of Miami.

-Herb Shear is an Operating Partner with Cambridge Capital.
+Herb Shear is an Operating Advisor with Cambridge Capital.

 Herb spent his career as principal owner, chairman and chief executive officer of GENCO Supply Chain Solutions, North America’s 2nd largest and a Top 50 Global third-party logistics provider based in Pittsburgh, Pennsylvania.